-This song is all about emotional, physical, and psychological pain from lyrics like “I feel disrespected, I feel so neglected” to “Everybody needs a bad guy.
+Bad Guy Necessity* is all about the emotional, physical, and psychological pain from lyrics like “I feel disrespected, I feel so neglected” to “Everybody needs a bad guy.
 They need someone to blame.”
 In our interview with Fantastic Negrito he explains, “I didn’t make up this good guy/bad guy paradigm, but I think fear is the greatest commodity in the world.
 It’s the weapon of choice for many people who want to be seen as saviors.”

-The Cranberries’ lead singer, Dolores O’Riordan’s voice is haunting in this 1992 painful song about love.
+The Cranberries lead singer, Dolores O’Riordan’s voice is haunting in Linger*, a 1992 painful song about love.
 The lyrics of this song describes the longing for another person when they do not love you back.

 “Linger” describes what it feels like to be wrapped around somebody’s finger when they have all the power to use your own emotions against you.
 While the narrator seems to know what’s going on, she feels powerless to stop it and the hollowness of Dolores O’Riordan’s voice rings loud and clear.

-From 2017, this song is a more recent look at pain through music.
+From 2017, Let’s Hurt Tonight *is a more recent look at pain through music.
 The lyrics outline a relationship on the verge of its end.
 Although both people in the relationship understand the likelihood of their future together, neither wants to pull the plug.

 The pain in this music highlights a relationship that is not purely healthy or unhealthy, but custom-fit for the two involved.